Skip to main content

 Accessible documentation is a vital part of LangChain.
-We welcome both new documentation for new features/integrations, as well as community improvements to existing docs.
+We welcome both documentation for new features and integrations, as well as community improvements to existing docs.

-For simple changes like fixing typos, you can edit directly on GitHub without setting up a local development environment:
+For quick changes like fixing typos or changing a link, you can edit directly on GitHub without setting up a local development environment:

 Prerequisites: